uranian throne

 Leave yourself a loophole, I warn myself.

-"So far contented," I agree, "to know that as a messenger I made the right guess, leaving my data with the man who soon after was elected Sunnoad.
-No need for regrets as far as that's concerned."
+"So far contented," I agree, "to know that as a messenger I did my job."

 I answer: "My active part was finished."